Determining Fault After a Rear-End Collision in Modesto

 When litigating an injury claim involving a rear-end collision in California, it is important to discuss comparative negligence.
 Comparative negligence is a rule of law where damages are determined based on the percentage of fault of each party involved in an accident.

 A jury may decide that the plaintiff is partially responsible for a rear-end collision.
 This would result in a reduced amount of awarded damages.
 Your attorney will investigate the accident scene and develop a strategy to limit your accident liability.

 There are also specific state laws that apply to rear-end collision cases:

 - California Vehicle Code 22350.
 This statute is commonly referred to as the “Basic Speed Law.”
 It essentially says that a driver must drive at a speed that is reasonable given the current conditions.

 - California Vehicle Code 21703.
 This statute is commonly referred to as the “Following Too Closely Law.”
 It essentially says that a driver cannot follow another motorist too closely if he or she is closer than what is “reasonable or prudent.”

 These two laws demand that a driver in Modesto always stay aware of his or her surroundings.
 If a driver violates either one of these laws and rear-ends another vehicle, then he or she will almost always be at fault for the accident.

-When investigating the circumstances surrounding a rear-end collision, a Modesto auto accident attorney will begin by examining the Traffic Incident Report.
-This report is filed by the police officers who respond to the accident scene.
+When investigating the circumstances surrounding a rear-end collision, your attorney will begin by examining the Traffic Incident Report.
+Police officers who respond to the accident scene file this report.
 It will be used as evidence during the investigation phase and in settlement negotiations.

 Involved in a Rear-End Collision?
-Contact Our Modesto Auto Accident Law Firm Today
+Contact Our Auto Accident Attorneys in Modesto Today

 With many people commuting long distances for work, traffic is consistently bad during rush hour in Modesto.
 The highways are particularly rough, and rear-end collisions are extremely common during periods with high traffic.